 Creativity thrives with collaboration.
 When people work together and share design feedback or use design feedback forms, incredible things can happen.
-With open communication that encourages feedback in design projects, it’s much easier to bring a creative vision to life.
+With open communication that encourages feedback in design projects, even captured in your agreement template or contract template, it’s much easier to bring a creative vision to life.

 In this article, we’ll see how clients and designers can collaborate to make design feedback a more productive process that benefits the project, and the team.